kokhowchuang/NodeJS-Babel-Boilerplate/README.md

 # NodeJS Babel Backend

-> NodeJS written in Babel for backend server
+> NodeJS written in Babel for backend server, for technical test purpose only.

 ## Build Setup